 Having the right gear and ensuring it fits well is one of the easiest ways of enhancing your enjoyment of the great outdoors.
 It’s important that your walking boots and walking socks are comfortable and suitable for the type of walking you enjoy doing.
-This guide will show you how to fit walking boots so you can enjoy your next walk or hike in comfort.

 Ladies with wide feet could try the same style in a men’s walking boot.
 Men’s walking boots tend to be a little more generous and will give greater comfort.

 If you are a man with a narrow heel and size allows, try a women’s walking boot on.
 They tend to have a slightly narrower heel which may offer more comfort.
-Click here to view our women’s walking boots.

 High insteps can be helped with additional support from changing the footbed inside the boot.